hashicorp/best-practices/terraform/providers/aws/README.md

     - [ ] **GitHub repository**: `demo-app-nodejs`
     - [ ] Leave both **Application directory** and **Application Template** blank

-Upload new versions of the application by merging a commit into master from the your forked repo.
+Upload new versions of the application by merging a commit into master from your forked repo.
 This will upload your latest app code and trigger a Packer build to create a new compiled application artifact.

 If you don't have a change to make, you can force an application ingress into Atlas with an empty commit.

     $ git commit --allow-empty -m "Force a change in Atlas"

-If you'd like to create artifacts in other regions, complete these same steps but select a Build Template from that region.
+If you want to create artifacts in other regions, complete these same steps but select a Build Template from the region you'd like.

-### Provision the `global` Resources with Terraform
+### Provision the `aws-global` Environment with Terraform in Atlas

-- [ ] Use the [Terraform Configuration Import](https://atlas.hashicorp.com/configurations/import) tool to import the `aws-global` Environment
+- [ ] Use the [Terraform Configuration Import](https://atlas.hashicorp.com/configurations/import) tool to import the `aws-global` Environment from GitHub
-  - [ ] **Name the environment**: `aws-global`
+  - [ ] **Name the environment**: `YOUR_ATLAS_ORG/aws-global`
   - [ ] **GitHub repository**: `YOUR_GITHUB_USERNAME/best-practices`
   - [ ] **Path to directory of Terraform files**: `terraform`
-- [ ] Configure and provision the `aws-global` environment
+- [ ] Configure and provision the `aws-global` [environment](https://atlas.hashicorp.com/environments)
-  - [ ] In "Settings": check **Plan on artifact uploads**, and click `Save`
+  - [ ] In "Settings": check **Plan on artifact uploads** and click `Save`
-  - [ ] In "Variables": add the below Environment Variables
+  - [ ] In "Variables": add the below Environment Variables with appropriate values
     - [ ] `ATLAS_USERNAME`
     - [ ] `AWS_ACCESS_KEY_ID`
     - [ ] `AWS_SECRET_ACCESS_KEY`
-    - [ ] `AWS_DEFAULT_REGION`
+    - [ ] `AWS_DEFAULT_REGION`: `us-east-1`
     - [ ] `TF_ATLAS_DIR`: `providers/aws/global`
       - Atlas uses the `TF_ATLAS_DIR` variable to identify where it should run Terraform commands within the repo
   - [ ] In "Variables": update all Terraform variables containing the value `REPLACE_IN_ATLAS`